JamesPImes/pyTRS/readme.md

 # pyTRS

-pyTRS (imported as `pytrs`) is a Python library for parsing [Public Land Survey System (PLSS)](https://en.wikipedia.org/wiki/Public_Land_Survey_System) land descriptions (or "legal descriptions") into their component parts, in a format that is more useful for data analysis, GIS mapping, spreadsheets, etc. It accounts for common variations in layout, abbreviations, typos, etc. and can therefore process a range of real-world data.
+pyTRS (imported as `pytrs`) is a Python library for parsing [Public Land Survey System (PLSS)](https://en.wikipedia.org/wiki/Public_Land_Survey_System) land descriptions (or "legal descriptions") for use in data analysis, GIS mapping, spreadsheets, etc. It accounts for common variations in layout, abbreviations, typos, etc. and can therefore process a range of real-world data.

 ## Quick example